enaukkarinen/modest-tsc-ng1-boilerplate/README.md

 ### Summary

-- This boilerplate uses the TypeScript compiler directly to bundle files into a single file with AMD JS-modules.
+- This boilerplate uses the TypeScript compiler directly to bundle files into a single file with AMD-modules.
 The bundle includes a small (1kb when minified) AMD API shim called [Almond](https://github.com/requirejs/almond).
 Unscientific benchmarks suggest this approach to be considerably faster than any Browserify or Webpack builds I've encountered.

 - The essential stylesheet, template and watch related tasks you would except in a boilerplate are also included.
 Test runners, linting etc. are left out to avoid bloating the repository too much.